 All activities associated with Elevators and Lifts must comply with the applicable safety code(s).

 Annual condition reports are required as part of the equipment license renewal process.
-These reports are completed by registered Elevators and Lifts contractors.
+These reports are completed by registered Elevators and Lifts contractors (PDF).
 Compliance audits are carried out by licenced elevator inspectors who follow the applicable standard.

 An Alert informs stakeholders of imminent danger to a safety issue, that if not addressed will likely lead to health and safety consequences.